A Guide To Pondicherry - Pastel Colours and Pastries

 You’ll know you’re in the right place when you pass small blue and white street signs saying ‘rue’ which literally translates to street in French.
 Some of our favourite rues to wander down were Romain Rolland Street, Suffren Street, St Louis Street and Law De Lauristone Street, although to be honest any street in the White Town is pretty!

-The White Town is also full of boutique clothes stores, artisan crafts, antique shops and art galleries, so there is plenty to keep you occupied.
-We thoroughly enjoyed exploring these beautiful shops, even if it was only for some window shopping, curse you backpacking budget!
+The White Town is also packed full of boutique clothes stores, artisan crafts, antique shops and art galleries, so there is plenty to keep you occupied.
+We thoroughly enjoyed exploring these beautiful shops, even if it was only for some window shopping… curse you backpacking budget!

-During the week, the French Quarter is very quiet with only you and other tourists wandering around, but come the weekend, the French Quarter’s population explodes and you’ll have to share the towns brightly coloured walls with the Indian youth perfecting their Insta game… shh we may have joined in too!
-Who can blame us when there’s just so many insta-worthy doors to pose in front of.
+During the week, the French Quarter is very quiet with only a small handful of other tourists wandering around, but come the weekend, the French Quarter’s population explodes and you’ll have to share the towns brightly coloured walls with the Indian youth perfecting their Insta game… we may or may not have joined in too 😜 Who can blame us when there’s just so many insta-worthy doors to pose in front of.

-If you’d like to know more about the history and architecture of Pondicherry’s White Town, check out this walking tour.
+If you’d like to know more about the history and architecture of Pondicherry’s White Town, why not check out this walking tour with Get Your Guide which includes lunch.

 Café hopping in the French Quarter